tanlethanh/yours/README.md

-# Welcome to Sipo API
+# Yours - learn your things
 ## Setup

 ### Install all needed packages